|

 Overview

-• Clear, straightforward explanations of every ASVAB section, with plenty of tools to help you study smarter
+• Easy-to-understand explanations of every ASVAB section, along with tools to help you study efficiently

-• Full-length practice tests with detailed answers, so you can learn from your mistakes and raise your score
+• Full-length practice tests with detailed answers, so you can learn from your mistakes and successes to raise your score

 • Instructional videos, hundreds of practice questions, and digital flashcards online

-ASVAB For Dummies has been the go-to resource for military hopefuls for years—now it's your chance to get ahead!
+ASVAB For Dummies has been the go-to test prep guide for enlistees for years, and now it’s your turn to get the prep you need and succeed.

 Read More